-On your Android device, make sure you have your e-mail account linked on there as well.
-As soon as you receive the message, open the e-mail, and you will be given the option to install the application to your device.
+On your Android device, make sure you have your e-mail account linked.
+As soon as you receive the message, open the e-mail.
+You're given the option to install the application on your device.
 There will be an Install button or something similar displayed.

-We just learned several ways on how to load a
+We just learned several ways of loading an

 .apk file to an Android device.
 The preceding methods are some of the easiest ways to load an application quickly without running into any problems.